-- 7.8 The scheme shall hold each property within the scheme for a period of at least two years, unless the scheme has clearly communicated to its holders the rationale for disposal prior to this minimum holding period and its holders have given their consent to such sale by way of a special resolution at a general meeting. - Note: In the case where a property is held through a special purpose vehicle, this provision applies as well to the disposal of any interest in such special purpose vehicle.
+- 7.8 The scheme shall hold each property within the scheme for a period of at least two years, unless the scheme has clearly communicated to its holders the rationale for disposal prior to this minimum holding period and its holders have given their consent to such sale by way of a special resolution at a general meeting. - Notes: (1) In the case where a property is held through a special purpose vehicle, this provision applies as well to the disposal of any interest in such special purpose vehicle. - (2) In the case of investments in properties under the scheme's property developments undertaken pursuant to 7.2A, this provision applies as well to the holding and disposal of such properties for a period of at least two years from the completion of the properties.